 The transducer emits ultrasonic waves that are directed into the body towards the structures to be examined.
 The ultrasonic sound waves create echoes of varying degrees, depending on how dense the tissue is and the amount of fluid present.

-Ultrasound doesn’t involve any radiation, it has no known side effects, and doesn’t typically require your pet to be sedated or anesthetized for a full view of the abdomen during the ultrasound.
+Ultrasound doesn’t involve any radiation, it has no known side effects, and doesn't typically require your pet to be sedated or anesthetized for a full view of the abdomen during the ultrasound.
 The area to be examined usually needs to be shaved so the ultrasonographer can obtain a clear image.
 Please note that we do not perform echocardiograms (ultrasound of the heart) as we recommend a cardiologist for this interpretation.

 It’s important to identify endocrine problems as early as possible for dogs and cats.
 These serious, potentially life-threatening conditions can be more manageable when caught early on, allowing us to begin proper treatment.